 You know how the saying goes, there's no time like the present.
-Likewise, it's key to make a memorable first impression with a personal twist.
+So, preparing a designed card is key in making a memorable first impression.

 Organic goodness for your canine friend.
 Yup, even the pups appreciate good ingredients, recipes and a good looking logo.

 The late Steve Jobs said, "Design is not just what it looks like and feels like.
 Design is how it works."
 Likewise, this site enables visitors to flip featured postcards by tapping or clicking.

 This was a fun interactive project that I did for my friends' wedding.
 This website was my gift to them, actually.
 We even saved paper with an online rsvp form :)